Insight

 Dr Tom MacLaren speaks with Medical News Today

-At Re:Cognition Health, we are passionate about research and dedicated to helping more people improve their brain and mind health through clinical trials, finding new treatments to help a variety of neurological and neurodegenerative conditions.
-We are always thrilled to see the latest successes, ideas, studies and pioneering ethos of research on a global basis and honoured to participate, as one of the world’s leading clinics for Alzheimer’s clinical trials.
+At Re:Cognition Health, we are passionate about research and dedicated to helping more people improve their brain and mind health through clinical trials and finding new treatments to help a variety of neurological and neurodegenerative conditions.
+We are always thrilled to see the latest successes, ideas, studies, and pioneering ethos of research on a global basis and are honored to participate, as one of the world’s leading clinics for Alzheimer’s clinical trials.

 Dr MacLaren shared his thoughts with Medical News Today, expressing his optimism about finding new treatments for dementia.